Cursor vs GitHub Copilot 2026: Which AI Code Editor to Choose?

 Can You Use Both?

-Yes, and many do.
-The most popular combination among professional developers in 2026: Cursor for daily coding + Claude Code in the terminal for complex tasks.
-Or Copilot in your IDE + Claude Code for agentic scenarios.
+Yes.
+And plenty of developers do.
+The most common 2026 combo we see: Cursor for daily coding paired with Claude Code in the terminal for complex autonomous tasks.
+Or Copilot in your IDE plus Claude Code for agentic scenarios where you need the AI to work independently.

 Verdict